What |

 Xrays |

 Stonnington & Glen Eira Councils collect these at libraries.
-Monash Waste Transfer Station also accepts them. |
+Monash Recycling & Waste Centre also accepts them. |

 X-ray recycling mainly aims to recover silver from both films and chemicals.
 The silver is then sold into the precious metals market.
 Residual chemicals are handled according to EPA requirements.
 Where possible they are recycled, or neutralised and disposed of as trade waste. |